franciscop/franciscop.github.io/blog/algebra-and-javascript-drawing-an-arrow/readme.md

   <point x="4" y="4" axis="Bx,By" label="B"></point>
 </vector-graph>

-Now we want to draw the simplest arrow possible with more line segments, like this:
+We want to draw the simplest arrow possible with more line segments, like this:

 <vector-graph id="plain" x="0,5" y="0,5" width="300" height="300">
   <line from="1,1" to="4,4" color="blue"></line>